 A kick-off event on Thursday, April 30, 2020 launched the GYEO Virtual-Series.
 The dialogue brought together thought leaders from across our community and provided an open space for information sharing and discussion that surfaced critical issues related to the impact of COVID-19 on youth economic opportunities.

-From June through October there will be five online gatherings that reflect the GYEO technical tracks on skill building, workforce readiness, self-employment and entrepreneurship, and cross-cutting issues (e.g., gender, conflict, policy, etc).
-The forums will be followed by a week of deep-dive thematic content including live or pre-recorded videos by GYEO partners, and related information sharing online and via our newsletter.
+From June through October five online gatherings reflected the GYEO technical tracks on skill-building, workforce readiness, self-employment and entrepreneurship, and cross-cutting issues (e.g., gender, conflict, policy, etc).
+The forums were followed by a week of deep-dive thematic content including live or pre-recorded videos by GYEO partners, and related information sharing online and via our newsletter.